 Who would you mentor?

 At YES, we serve adults and youth.
 Our clients range from having less than a high school education to university graduates, high school graduates thinking about what to pursue in post secondary education, skilled newcomers, and future apprentices in the skilled trades, as well as people seeking a career change.
 You, as a professional in your field, are the best resource our clients have in taking that first step forward to better their lives and learning more about what their future could look like.
 How did you get to where you are today?
 What is the labour market like in your industry?
 What do you like or dislike about your job/industry?

-Please e-mail or call us and we would be happy to share more information about our Mentoring Program at YES.
+Should you be interested in other mentorship opportunities through YES, please contact us by phone or email and we would be happy to share some of our other mentorship opportunities with you.
 Just a little of your time is needed to make a big difference in a person’s life.
-Working with our Mentor Coordinator, we will match you with a mentee.

-In order to be matched with a Mentee, all potential Mentors need to have passed a Police Check as well as provide three references.
+Note: In order to be matched with a Mentee, all potential Mentors need to have passed a Police Check and may be asked to provide three references.